 So, what are the popular baby birth traditions in Nigeria?

-The future is on the mind of family and friends when carrying out these symbolic traditions.
-They surround the new family with love and support to set the baby up for happiness and prosperity in life.
+When carrying out these symbolic traditions, the future is on the minds of family and friends.
+They surround the new family with love and support, setting the baby up for happiness and prosperity.

 After Birth Care (Omugwo)

 This postpartum care period is a special time in a new mother’s life.
 Their care is taken over by the mother-in-law or another female relative, depending on who is available.
 The tasks typically include cooking, cleaning, and bathing the baby.
 The baby’s first bath symbolizes that the child can rely on the community.
 Next, the mother is pampered with stomach massages with hot water and a towel.
 This after-birth care typically lasts three months, and the relative who helps the new parents occupies an exalted position.

 In Yoruba culture, the baby is given blessings through gifts.
 For girls, this ceremony takes place on the seventh day.
 For boys, it takes place on the ninth day.
 The gifts include water, palm oil, kola nut, and salt and pepper.
 The water symbolizes having no enemies, while palm oil provides a stress-free life.
 Kola nut wishes the child a long and healthy life, and the salt and pepper are a reminder to keep things exciting and spicy.

 The Yoruba name the new baby on the eighth day postpartum.
 At the paternal grandparent’s home, the oldest family member performs a ceremony.
 First, honey, sugar, kola nut, alligator pepper, water, palm oil, sugar, sugarcane, salt, and liquor are used by the elder to bless the baby.
 This provides the baby with a wish for a sweet life.